Related terms: angina pectoris, chest pain, ischemia, coronary artery disease (CAD), stable angina, unstable angina

 Angina tends to start in the center of the chest, but the pain may spread to your left arm, neck, back, throat, or jaw.
 You may have numbness or a loss of feeling in your arms, shoulders, or wrists.
 An episode usually lasts no more than a few minutes.
 But if the pain lasts longer or changes or increases, you should seek immediate medical attention.

 Patients with stable angina usually know the level of activity or stress that brings on an attack.
 You should keep track of how long attacks last, if the attacks feel different than previous ones, and whether medicine helps ease the symptoms.
 Sometimes patterns change—attacks happen more often, last longer, or happen without exercise.

 Other Types of Angina

 Variant angina pectoris, or Prinzmetal's angina, is a rare form of angina caused by coronary spasm (vasospasm).
 The spasm temporarily narrows the coronary artery, so the heart does not get enough blood.
 It may happen in patients who also have a severe buildup of fatty plaque (atherosclerosis) in at least one major vessel.
 Unlike typical angina, variant angina usually happens during times of rest.
 These attacks, which may be very painful, tend to happen regularly at certain times of the day.

 Microvascular angina is a type of angina where patients have chest pain but do not seem to have a blockage in a coronary artery.
 The pain in the chest is because the tiny blood vessels that feed the heart, arms, and legs are not working properly.
-Generally, patients cope well with this type of angina and have very few long-term side effects; however, this type of angina may lead to a diagnosis of coronary microvascular disease and may raise the risk of heart attack.
+Generally, patients cope well with this type of angina and have few long-term side effects; however, this type of angina may lead to a diagnosis of coronary microvascular disease and may raise the risk of heart attack.